Power supply design requirements for wireless charging applications

 Key requirements for power supplies in wireless power transfer applications

 Stability and Precision.
 The power supply must provide a stable and precise output voltage or current to ensure consistent and efficient power transfer.
-Fluctuations can impact the efficiency and reliability of the wireless power transfer system.
+Fluctuations can impact the efficiency and reliability of the wireless power transfer system".

 Adaptability to Varying Loads.
 WPT systems may experience varying loads, especially in scenarios where multiple devices are wirelessly charged simultaneously.
 The power supply should be capable of adapting to these changes in load to maintain optimal performance.